ThomasCalle/Project-2-Interactive-Full-Stack-Application/README.md

 ```

 ## Usage Instructions
-1. Open the document on your local device at the beginning of your day - you'll enter scheduled events/reminders into the planner to keep tracked.
+1. Open the application at the beginning of your day - enter scheduled events,goals or reminders into the planner to keep tracked.
-2. Scroll down to see the timeblocks for the current day.
+2. Scroll to see ongoing timeblocks for the current day.
-3. Click on the timeblocks type to edit the events.
+3. Click on the timeblocks to enter events and edit details.
-4. Click the save button (on the right) to save the event.
+4. Click the save button.
 5. Refresh the page to see the changes.
-6. Events not saved in timeblocks before refresh won't be tracked locally.
+6. Events not saved in timeblocks upon refresh won't be tracked locally.

 ## Solution URL:
 [Solution URL Link:]()